ewald-lab/ewald-lab-website/index.md

 ---
 ---

-## We identify and characterize chemical hazards to humans and ecosystems with cell profiling data, machine learning, and integrative data analysis.
+## We investigate the molecular and cellular mechanisms by which environmental chemical exposures contribute to human disease using machine learning and multimodal data.
 {% include section.html %}

 ## The Big Problem

 {% capture col1 %}
-Environmental contaminants cause 16% of premature deaths worldwide, yet most chemicals in commercial use have never been assessed for their potential to cause harm to humans or ecosystems.
-Traditional toxicity testing methods that use live animals are too expensive, slow, and ethically concerning to assess chemical hazard at scale.
+Environmental contaminants cause 16% of premature deaths worldwide, yet most chemicals in commercial use have never been assessed for their potential to impact human health.
+Traditional chemical safety evaluation methods that use live animals are too expensive and slow to assess environmental chemical contributions to disease at scale.
 {% endcapture %}

 {% capture col2 %}